AAAOUHM/optimal_control/README.md

 **Optimal Control Problems for Dynamic Systems**
 This project focuses on solving two optimal control problems to **minimize time and fuel consumption,** with control inputs constrained to [-1, +1].
 The systems are an undamped harmonic oscillator (pendulum) and a car on a frictionless x-axis.

 **Simulation Instructions**
-To run the simulations for these optimal control problems:
+to run the simulations for these optimal control problems:

 1)**Minimum-Time Control** for Undamped Harmonic Oscillator:Compute the minimum-time optimal control input to bring the oscillator to the origin (zero position and velocity) from any initial state.